MouloudB-24/p2_UtilisezLesBasesDePythonPourAnalyseDeMarche/README.md

 **Nota : Assurez-vous d'avoir un environnement Python configuré.**

-L'interface de Lancement  de programme :
+L'interface de lancement  de programme :

  """   _Welcome to the Books to scrapes price monitoring program, please select one of the following options:
         1 → Scraper data from all books